Good Manufacturing Practices for Food (216-RICR-50-10-4)

 A. Compliance with defect action levels does not excuse violation of the requirement of R.I.
-Gen. Laws Chapter 21-31 that food not be prepared, packed, or held under unsanitary conditions or the requirements of these Regulations that food manufacturers, distributors, and holders shall observe current good manufacturing practice.
-Evidence indicating that such a violation exists causes the food to be adulterated within the meaning of these Regulations, even though the amounts of natural or unavoidable defects are lower than the currently established defect action levels.
+Gen. Laws Chapter 21-31 that food not be prepared, packed, or held under unsanitary conditions or the requirements of this Part that food manufacturers, distributors, and holders shall observe current good manufacturing practice.
+Evidence indicating that such a violation exists causes the food to be adulterated within the meaning of this Part, even though the amounts of natural or unavoidable defects are lower than the currently established defect action levels.
 The manufacturer, distributor, and holder of food shall always utilize quality control operations that reduce natural or unavoidable defects to the lowest level currently feasible.

-B. The mixing of a food containing defects above the current defect action level with another lot of food is not permitted and renders the final food adulterated within the meaning of these Regulations, regardless of the defect level of the final food.
+B. The mixing of a food containing defects above the current defect action level with another lot of food is not permitted and renders the final food adulterated within the meaning of this Part, regardless of the defect level of the final food.

 No person shall operate as a wholesale seafood dealer, retail seafood dealer or wholesale seafood truck without a valid permit issued by RIDOH.
-No person shall operate as such a dealer in violation of applicable laws or in violation of any of the requirements specified in these Regulations.
+No person shall operate as such a dealer in violation of applicable laws or in violation of any of the requirements specified in this Part.

 A. All persons operating within Rhode Island for the purpose of slaughtering any animal for human consumption, or for canning, curing, smoking, salting, packing, rendering, or handling the carcass of any animal or part of the carcass, or for the manufacturing of any meat product or meat food product, must obtain a permit from RIDOH.

 B. All persons who operate a meat or poultry slaughter and/or processing facility shall comply with R.I.
-Gen. Laws Chapter 21-11 and these Regulations.
+Gen. Laws Chapter 21-11 and this Part.

 A. A farm warehouse shall not further process any meat items.
 This includes, but is not limited to, opening packages and handling exposed product, relabeling product, applying net weights or repackaging product.